arunaelentari/travel/porto.md

 Having spent a week in [Lisbon](https://steemit.com/travel/@arunaelentari/lisbon-san-francisco-s-older-sister), which we visited primarily for [SteemFest](https://steemit.com/steemfest/@arunaelentari/steemfest-in-lisbon-a-crazy-five-day-long-party), @hkjn and I decided to relax for a few days in Porto, the second largest city in Portugal.

 It took us three hours to get there from Lisbon by train.
 We were surprised by how cold and windy it got in the evening, but during the day it was warm and sunny.
-The city is extremely charming and a great place for taking long walks up and down.
+The city is very charming and a great place for taking long walks up and down.

 ![B3805A7E-0448-4090-8756-A42A28AA6B97.jpeg](https://steemitimages.com/DQmWU3qGhq7XDeH9BJNo7nbKwVkQEMgDvfo1nG5sdddk3da/B3805A7E-0448-4090-8756-A42A28AA6B97.jpeg)